 I had never heard anyone read like that before and I thought I need to take a class with this man just so I can listen to him read.

 So I took Early American Lit the first semester of my sophomore year.
-I looked forward to every class period when he would pace up and down the aisle, looking intently into each student’s eyes.
+I looked forward to every class when he would pace up and down the aisle, looking intently into each student’s eyes.
 He brought a magical energy into the classroom and I was in awe.

 It was during this traumatic season that our class read Whitman’s poem “Out of the Cradle, Endlessly Rocking.”
 In the poem, death is lovely dark and deep.
 It laves over Whitman like the incoming ocean waves.
-I couldn’t help but think of my friend and the magnetism that death exerted over him in moments of overwhelming pain.
+I couldn’t help but think of my boyfriend and the magnetism that death exerted over him in moments of overwhelming pain.

 I was so fragile when I walked into his office that day.
-Though my friend had reached a place of psychological stability, I was still reeling with the trauma of what might have happened.
+Though my boyfriend had reached a place of psychological stability, I was still reeling with the trauma of what might have happened.
 It meant so much to me to know that Dr. Lundin—this brilliant, kind, effective professor—had struggled with depression, had made it out, and was living a meaningful and productive life.
 I wanted to know how he got there.

-His memory will always be an example to me of the kindness that I hope to inhabit.
+His memory will always be an example to me of the sort of kindness I hope to inhabit.
 His vulnerability was a powerful witness to God’s faithfulness amidst human weakness.
 And I’ll always treasure the beautiful way that he read, the rise and fall of his voice—his love for the text.